staghado/vit.cpp/README.md

 ### Using OpenMP

-Additionally compile with OpenMP by specifying the '-fopenmp' flag to the compiler in the CMakeLists file, allowing multithreaded runs.
+Additionally compile with OpenMP by specifying the `-fopenmp` flag to the compiler in the CMakeLists file, allowing multithreaded runs.
 Make sure to also enable multiple threads when running, e.g.:

     OMP_NUM_THREADS=4 ./bin/vit -t 4 -m ../ggml-model-f16.bin -i ../assets/tench.jpg